Fazal-dev/laravel_11_react_saas/README.md

 Usage

-Users can input two numbers and perform addition or subtraction.
+1.Users can input two numbers and perform addition or subtraction.
-The result is displayed along with the calculated difference.
+2.The result is displayed along with the calculated difference.
-Coins are consumed for each calculation.
+3.Coins are consumed for each calculation.
-When coins run out, users are prompted to purchase a coin package.
+4.When coins run out, users are prompted to purchase a coin package.
-Stripe integration handles payment processing.
+5.Stripe integration handles payment processing.

 Technology Stack

-Frontend: React, Inertia
+1.Frontend: React, Inertia
-Backend: Laravel
+2.Backend: Laravel
-Payment: Stripe
+3.Payment: Stripe